The Amateur's Guide to Love: Broadcast history

 Amateur's Guide originated as a pilot that aired as part of CBS' Comedy Playhouse on August 8, 1971.
 This early version of the series was hosted by actor Joe Flynn instead of Rayburn, and featured a four-celebrity panel (Rose Marie, Dick Martin, Michael Landon and Peter Marshall) instead of three.

 The program was CBS' first daytime game since the cancellation of To Tell the Truth in September 1968.
 The series replaced reruns of Gomer Pyle, USMC at 4:00 PM (3:00 Central).
 However, the show failed to make an impact against Somerset on NBC and daytime rebroadcasts of the popular Love, American Style on ABC.
-Reruns of the sitcom Family Affair replaced it on June 26.
+Reruns of the sitcom My Three Sons replaced it on July 3.

-Later that year, CBS returned with game shows in its daytime lineup on September 4 with The New Price is Right, Gambit, and The Joker's Wild.
+Later that year, CBS returned with game shows in its daytime lineup on September 4 with The New Price Is Right, Gambit, and The Joker's Wild.
 Rayburn himself would return to CBS in July 1973 with a revival of his hit NBC show, Match Game.

 Episode status

-Like many game shows of the era, Amateur's Guide to Love is believed to have been wiped, as only one episode is known to exist.
+Like many game shows of the era, The Amateur's Guide to Love is believed to have been wiped, as only one episode is known to exist.
 CBS stopped their wiping practices sometime in 1972, long before either of its other Big Three networks, but some series of the time have uncertain statuses.
+On May 22, 2025, the premiere episode was originally uploaded on YouTube by Christian Carrion, however, it was subsequently deleted and later moved to the Internet Archive.